 I guess I felt some satisfaction in thinking I had gotten through to the guy, but did I really?
 He had listened to enough, I reckon, and I’ll never know for sure.

 “Thanks for the talk.
 Gotta go.”
-And off he went.
+He gulped what little beer he had left and off he went.

 What surprised me the most was that the patrons sitting at the bar had listened intently to our conversation, unbeknownst to me.
-After the guy walked out the door and it shut behind him, they broke into a loud applause.
+After the guy walked out and the door closed behind him, they broke into a loud applause.
 They, too, thought that, maybe, just maybe, I had gotten through to him.
-Perhaps, I did, but that was then…
+Perhaps, I did, but I doubt it.

-Occasionally, I think about him — the KKK man who sucks Marlboros for breakfast — the guy who returned to the hangin’ trees that only sway in the wind these days; back to the recollections of fiery crosses from days gone by.
-I hope and pray those days will one day be burned from all of our memories forever and that warm southern breezes of kinship will sweep through the minds of people like him everywhere.
+Occasionally, I think about the KKK man who sucks Marlboros for breakfast — the guy who went home to the hangin’ trees that still stand and sway; returned to the recollections of fiery crosses from yesteryear.
+I hope and pray those fires will be extinguished from our memories and that warm breezes of kinship will sweep through the minds of people like him.
 Gone with the wind.